Cancer Facts and Statistics

 Cancer Facts & Figures

-ACS has published Cancer Facts & Figures annually since 1952.
-These annual reports provide the most current information about cancer, including the projected numbers of new cancer cases and deaths for the publication year.
+ACS has published Cancer Facts & Figures annually since 1951.
+This annual report provides the most current information about cancer.
 A unique feature of these publications is their projections of the number of cancer cases and deaths expected in each state and in the nation in the current year.
-These widely cited projections are scientifically accurate enough to serve as a basis for research, yet readily understood by the public.
+These widely cited projections serve as a basis for research, but are also readily understood by the public.
 Each edition of Cancer Facts & Figures includes a Special Section of in-depth focus on a specific cancer or group of cancers.

 Cancer Prevention & Early Detection Facts & Figures

 Much of the suffering and death from cancer could be prevented by more systematic efforts to reduce tobacco use, improve diet and physical activity, and expand the use of established screening tests.
-This publication provides national and state-level risk factor and screening data and trends, including adult and youth tobacco use, obesity prevalence, and screening test use for breast, cervical, colorectal, and prostate cancers.
+This publication provides recent prevalence estimates and trends for major cancer risk factors including tobacco use, obesity, physical activity, nutrition, ultraviolet radiation exposure, and infectious agents, as well as HPV and HBV vaccination uptake and screening test use for breast, cervical, colorectal and prostate cancers in US adults.

 Breast Cancer Facts & Figures